-- 2. Calculate the power-reduction values of each bird, for each shape constructed in Step 1. - 3.
-Construct new key shapes that satisfy the power-reduction values calculated in Step 2. - 4.
-Create an F-frame animation of a steady flight, by interpolating between the shapes generated in Steps 1 and 3.
+- 1) Construct initial shapes of an N-bird flock, which maintain the general shapes and deviations of the movie. - 2) Calculate the power-reduction values of each bird, for each shape constructed in Step 1. - 3) Construct new key shapes that satisfy the power-reduction values calculated in Step 2. - 4) Create an F-frame animation of a steady flight, by interpolating between the shapes generated in Steps 1 and 3.

 Step 1 - Constructing initial shapes: Initially, the first frame is used to derive a correspondence between the animated birds and the movie birds.
-This is done by first generating a geometric curve
+This is done by first generating a geometric curve that maintains the frame's shape parameters.
+The required number of birds are distributed uniformly on this geometric curve, but the leader's relative position may differ, so as to suit its relative position in the initiation.
+The correspondence between the birds is then performed as follows: After matching the leaders-the front-most bird of the movie and the front-most bird of the animation (irrespectively of their relative location)-the sides containing more birds are matched.
+This is important, since each side in a line formation may have different shape parameters.
+Next, the birds closest to the leader and farthest from it (on each side) are matched, followed by matching the outlier birds, then the inliers, and finally adding $N - \hat{N}$ birds if necessary (uniformly distributed).
 Then, for every movie frame an animation frame is generated, as follows.
-The geometric curve that maintains the same parameters computed in Step 2 of Section 4 is used.
+The geometric curve that maintains the same parameters computed in Step 2 of Section IV is used.
 We need to find the exact locations of the birds on this curve.
 We first generate new x-distances, by drawing a value from a Gaussian distribution, having the extracted mean μ{xf} and standard deviation σ{xf} .
 Then, the initial y-position of each animated bird is calculated according to curve's parameters.
 Next, given the correspondence between every animated bird to a movie bird, the y-positions of birds whose corresponding example birds are outliers are modified, by adding the appropriate deviations.
 This is important in order for a flock to look "real."
-Finally, we add deviations to all other birds, which are drawn from a Gaussian distribution with μ{vf} and σ{vf} .
+Finally, we add deviations to all other birds, which are drawn from a Gaussian distribution with μ{yf} and σ{yf} .

 Step 2 - Power-reduction calculation: For each given shape produced in Step 1, we compute the power reduction value of each bird in the flock.
-We use the model of [19], which assumes a two-dimensional flock, with equal velocities and non-flapping wings.
-(More accurate models do not result in an analytic formula [21, 30].)
+We use the model of [13], which assumes a two-dimensional flock, with equal velocities and non-flapping wings.
+(More accurate models do not result in an analytic formula [16], [28].)